MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 is then a precommand hook that looks for a ``.venv`` file and switches to the name specified if one is found.

+Autoswitch virtualenv also works automatically with projects which contains a ``.venv`` virtualenv directly created by the ``python -m venv`` command.

 For the case of pipenv projects, the plugin will look for a ``Pipfile`` and activates pipenv if it detects an existing virtual environment for it.